Help for Parents of Troubled Teens

 A Parent's Guide to Surviving the Teen Years – What to expect during the teenage years and how to handle typical adolescent behavior problems.
 (KidsHealth)

 Teenage brain development

 Adolescent Brain Development (PDF) – Research from Cornell University, University of Rochester, and the NYS Center for School Safety about brain development in teens.
 (ACT for Youth)

 That Teenage Feeling – How Harvard researchers may have found biological clues to quirky adolescent behavior.
-(APA)
+(American Psychological Association)